The ugly truth: 9 sales mistakes costing you deals

 By 2020, 75 percent of buyers expect companies to anticipate their needs and have valuable suggestions before contact is even made.
 The importance of understanding customer needs is only going to increase, so sales reps need to listen now.

 Start by first understanding possible problems; this can be based off industry, role or another factor specific to your product.
 Once contact is made, listen to what your customers are experiencing and offer solutions that show you’re working for their best interest.
+Scan their social media channels and follow other best practices for getting to know a customer’s pain points and general concerns.

 Sales Mistake #3.
 Not properly explaining your product